How MARCUS Reviews Sources

 In a well-structured project:

-- the right documents are eligible to retrieve together
+- the right documents are eligible to review together

-- the retrieved passages reinforce each other more often
+- the reviewed passages reinforce each other more often

 - citations feel expected and interpretable